bradtho/bradtho.github.io/_posts/2021-06-09-enable-azure-container-registry.md

 ## Programmatic access to ACR

 How do we access our new Azure Container Registry when we will be using GitHub Actions to run our pipeline?
-Normally we'd just be able to run a ``az acr login --name {registry-name}`` but I doubt anyone wants to be storing their Azure Credentials (even as encrypted secrets) anywhere other than their favour password manager.
+Normally we'd just be able to run ``az acr login --name {registry-name}`` but I doubt anyone wants to be storing their Azure Credentials (even as encrypted secrets) anywhere other than their favour password manager.

 Enter Service Principals - [here's](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals) an explanation of how they work and when to use them.
 We're going to create a Service Principal for our GitHub Actions and then give it permission to login to our Azure Container Registry.